 - Physical exam.
 The doctor will look at your child's throat, tongue, and tonsils.
-She'll check for things like swollen glands and white or yellow specks in the mouth and throat.
-She'll also look for other symptoms like chills, fever, and body ache.
-She’ll ask whether your child has nausea, vomiting, or no appetite.
+They'll check for things like swollen glands and white or yellow specks in the mouth and throat.
+They'll also look for other symptoms like chills, fever, and body ache.
+They’ll ask whether your child has nausea, vomiting, or no appetite.

 - Rapid strep test.
 This may immediately test positive for the bacteria that causes scarlet fever and strep.
 If it's negative, the swab can be sent out for a throat culture – a more in-depth test to see if the bacteria is actually present.

 - Throat swab.
-If your doctor thinks strep throat is to blame, she might swab your child's throat and tonsils.
+If your doctor thinks strep throat is to blame, they might swab your child's throat and tonsils.
 The swab collects material that might contain bacteria.

 It's important to test for strep because other illnesses can cause the same symptoms.
 They may have different treatments.

 Typically, the treatment for scarlet fever is the same as that for strep throat.
 Your doctor will give your child an antibiotic.
-It's important that she finish it all.
-She shouldn't go back to school or day care until she's taken the medicine for at least 24 hours and no longer has a fever.
+It's important that they finish it all.
+They shouldn't go back to school or day care until they've taken the medicine for at least 24 hours and no longer has a fever.
 Be sure to let day care providers and classmates know that they may have been exposed.

 Your doctor may suggest other treatments that might help: